FoxvanMR/TheCallingOfTheDarkKingMod/README.md

 		- Static: Moves slightly up and down in the same position.
 	- It has a detection area that, if the Knight enters it, will activate its aggressive mode and will relentlessly pursue the knight until one of them dies.
 	- Every so often, it fires an explosive spike in the direction of the knight.
 	- Upon death, it ejects 4 spikes, one of which will always be aimed at the Knight.
-These spikes explode if they touch the knight or the environment, or if the Knight hits them.
+These spikes explode if: they touch the Knight, other entities, the environment, or if the Knight hits them.
 - Gruzzer Sack:
 	- It has a detection area that, if the Knight enters, will begin to eject Void Gruzzers periodically, with a 25% chance of them being Unstable Void Gruzzers.
 	- If it spits out the 3 Void Gruzzers without dying, the next time, instead of spitting out just one, it will explode and eject two Void Gruzzers at once, with a chance that they will be Unstable Void Gruzzers.